NFL Free Agency Frenzy And Trade Tracker For Monday (March 9)

 TE Travis Kelce Returning For Another Season With Chiefs

-Future Hall of Fame tight end Travis Kelce is coming back for at least one more season in Kansas City and not entertaining any other offers as a free agent, per Ian Rapoport.
+Future Hall of Fame tight end Travis Kelce is coming back for at least one more season in Kansas City for $12 million.

 While Kelce was showing some age at 36 last season, he nonetheless totaled 76 catches for 851 yards and 5 TDs.